Connect with us

 A third of Mississippi’s rural hospitals are at risk of closure — many of them were counting on the state grants to survive the year.

 Legislators in February established the grant program, part of Lt.
-Gov. Delbert Hosemann's plan to “save rural hospitals,” in lieu of expanding Medicaid.
-A month later and just days before the end of the legislative session, they decided on the amount: $103 million to be disseminated among the state's struggling care providers.
+Gov. Delbert Hosemann’s plan to “save rural hospitals,” in lieu of expanding Medicaid.
+A month later and just days before the end of the legislative session, they decided on the amount: $103 million to be disseminated among the state’s struggling health care providers.

-It was millions less than the Mississippi Hospital Association had advocated for — despite a $4 billion surplus in the state budget — but leaders said they would take what they could get.
+It was millions less than the Mississippi Hospital Association had advocated for — despite a $4 billion surplus in the state budget — but health care leaders said they would take what they could get.

 Hospitals were allocated varying amounts through a formula that accounted for bed counts, hospital designation, emergency rooms and other factors.